NativeScript/nativescript-app-sync/README.md

 ## Rolling back an update
 Roll back the latest release (of the `Staging` app, in this case):

+> ⚠️ Note that this rolls back the release to the previous CodePush version, NOT the AppStore version (if there was one in between).

 ```shell
 nativescript-code-push rollback CodePushDemoIOS Staging
 nativescript-code-push rollback <codepush-appname> Staging